LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     If you use a "smart" editor, it may change lower-case letters to upper-case letters at the beginning of a line when you paste items into your archive file.

     If even one character is capitalized when it should not be, you will get [GitHub Errors](gh-errors.md).

+    If you use a smart editor to store your FASTLANE_KEY, you are likely to get the mysterious `invalid curve name` error.

 The list below indicates what you need to record (save digitally so you can copy and paste).
 Notice that some information is created in one place and used in another.
 The items in all capital letters will be added to the Secrets for your LoopWorkspace fork, so they are listed twice in the list below.